Free shipping on orders over 50€ up to 500g

 • Discreet and aesthetic

-• Ideal for Brazilian bracelets, macramé bracelets and DIY creations
+• Ideal for Brazilian bracelets, macramé and DIY creations

 Which wire should I use to make a bracelet with a sliding knot?